-Haryana violence updates: Several shanties set ablaze in Gurugram, more than 70 arrested
+Haryana violence updates: Muslims asked to vacate homes, their shops and shanties set ablaze

 A look at the top developments from communal violence in Haryana:

-- Fresh violence broke out in Sector 70 area of Gurugram on Tuesday night as a shop and several shanties next to a housing complex were set on fire, reported NDTV.
+- Fresh violence broke out in Sector 70 area of Gurugram on Tuesday night as a shop and several shanties were set on fire, reported NDTV.
 Earlier in the day, a mob set ablaze two shops in Gurugram’s Badshahpur area.
+Most of the shops and homes that were targeted belonged to Muslims.
 In view of the incidents of arson, police have banned the sale of loose petrol and diesel.

+- The shanties in Sector 70 were burnt down after families of Muslim migrant workers living there were asked to vacate their homes by 4 pm, reported The Times of India.
+On Tuesday morning, a group of men went around the locality threatening the Muslims to leave.
+As panic set in, thousands of residents fled their homes even as the police assured them of safety.

+- A mob also assaulted a 32-year-old Muslim housekeeping worker in Sector 70A on Tuesday morning, reported The Times of India.
+The mob had told him to “go back, and never return”, giving him a deadline to leave the locality by the end of the day.
+In Sector 67, rioters on motorcycles and cars set fire to a scrap dealer’s shop and a roadside eatery.

 - Violence in Gurugram erupted clashes between Hindu devotees and Muslims during a procession organised by the Vishva Hindu Parishad in Nuh district on Monday.
 Some residents have claimed that the clash may have been triggered by an objectionable video posted on social media by a Bajrang Dal member, according to PTI.
-Five persons have been killed so far in the two districts, including two home guards.
+Six persons have been killed so far in the two districts, including two home guards, reported ANI.
 One of the other victims was an imam at the Anjuman mosque in Sector 57 area of Gurugram, which was burnt down by a mob in the early hours of Tuesday.

 - Unidentified police officials have also told the Hindustan Times and News18 that a purported video posted on social media by cow vigilante Monu Manesar, might have incited the violence.
 In the video, Manesar was seen claiming that he would participate in the procession on Monday.
 However, he did not attend the procession.
 Manesar has been booked for the alleged abduction and murder of two Muslim men whose charred bodies were found inside a burnt vehicle in Haryana’s Bhiwani district in February.